dani-coffee/cybersecurity-notes/tryhackme/Networking.md

        then I do : get file1.txt to retreive this file , it's downloaded to my current working directory in the terminal

 ---

+• `File Transfer Protocol Secure (FTPS) ` - FTP with added security using SSL/TLS encryption, like HTTPS for websites.
+It encrypts login and/or file data.
+#####  ✏️ **example**:
+       ftps://ftp.example.com

+---
+• SFTP (SSH File Transfer Protocol) – a secure way to transfer files between computers over the internet.
+It’s built on SSH (Secure Shell), which means everything — login credentials, commands, and file contents — is encrypted.
+That’s why it’s considered more secure and simpler to configure than FTPS.
+#####  ✏️ **example**:
+       sftp user@192.168.1.10
+#####  then I can use commands like :
+        put file.txt   # upload a file
+        get report.pdf # download a file

+---

 • `SMTP (Simple Mail Transfer Protocol)` -  is the standard protocol used to send emails across the internet.
 It works by transferring messages from a sender’s email client to the recipient’s email server.SMTP can be used via Telnet, but it's not the standard way people send emails today.
 #####  ✏️ **example**: